📝 Daily control · ⏱️ 3 min read

 How long does such a Sunday check take?

-About 30 minutes once you get into the routine.
-The first time takes longer because you need to set up the system.
+About 30 minutes once you establish the routine.
+First few times take longer while you're building the system.

-Do I really have to ask these questions every Sunday?
+Do I really need to do this every single Sunday?

-Yes, otherwise it won't become a routine.
-Even when you're busy.
-Better 15 minutes on Sunday than stress all week.
+Absolutely, or it won't stick.
+Even during busy periods.
+Better 15 minutes on Sunday than chaos all week.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.